DeepakRathod1999/GraphPlotting/README.md

-This is a Graph Plotting project
+This is a Graph Plotting project :

+ To run frontend : npm start
+ To run backend : npm run dev